GetDKAN/dkan_starter/docs/deployment/index.rst

       );
       devinci_set_env($env_map);

-   2. A set of global (not environment specific) configuration is set bellow the environment mapping.
+   2. A set of global (not environment specific) configuration is set below the environment mapping.
 Things like error reporting, the default mail_system, default caching options, zip compression, fast_404, and many settings more.

    3. Environment specific happens after b) enclosed in a switch statement that analyses the ``ENVIRONMENT`` constant: